kj4tmp/gatorcat/doc/README.md

 ### Windows

-On Windows, the GatorCAT CLI depends on [npcap](https://npcap.com/).
+On Windows, the gatorcat CLI depends on [npcap](https://npcap.com/).
 It must be installed prior to running the CLI.
 Please do not use windows for anything other than developer convienience (using the CLI, etc.).
 Npcap has poor realtime performance and so does Windows in general.